-Under the skin, things remain unchanged.
-The new Dzire petrol continues to use the 1.2-litre, four cylinder, K-Series engine making a top power of 83.1bhp and 115Nm of torque.
-On the other hand, the diesel Dzire comes fitted with the tried & tested 1.3-litre DDiS unit churning out a maximum power output of 74bhp against 190Nm of torque.
-Both the engines get standard 5-speed manual gearbox and an optional 5-speed AMT unit.
+Engine setup for the new Dzire remains unchanged.
+The petrol version uses the same 1.2-litre, four cylinder, K-Series engine that pushes out a maximum power output of 83.1bhp, while making 115Nm of torque.
+On the other hand, the diesel Dzire continues deriving its power from the tried & tested 1.3-litre DDiS unit that’s good enough for 74bhp and 190Nm of torque.
+Transmission choices include a 5-speed manual unit (standard) and a 5-speed AMT (optional).
 It is to be noted that the base LXi & LDi trims are available only with manual transmission.
 Read – New Maruti Swift Dzire Vs Old Dzire – What is the difference?

-In order to made lots of design and styling changes, Maruti has used Baleno’s ‘Heartect’ platform with high tensile steel for the new Dzire.
+Maruti Suzuki has made lots of design and styling changes to the new Dzire.
+Besides all the cosmetic updates, the major upgrade comes in the form of Suzuki’s ‘Heartect’ platform with high tensile steel, which is already used in the Baleno.
 This new architecture now only allows dimensional changes but made the car significantly lighter than old one as well.
 The petrol and diesel versions of the sedan are around 85kgs and 105kgs lighter, respectively, compared to the predecessor.
 Additionally, the high tensile steel component improves rigidity and strength to the car.
 While the changes made to the exterior are in line with the new Swift, set for a grand launch at the 2018 Auto Expo, Maruti has also added some new elements to give it a separate identity.

-The front looks radically different from the predecessor with a new hexagonal grille, slightly reshaped projector headlamps with LED units, LED daytime running lights, new bumper and re-designed fog lamps.
+The front looks completely different from the predecessor with a new hexagonal grille, slightly reshaped projector headlamps with LED units and LED daytime running lights.
+The revised bumper and fog lamps add more its new appearance.
 Also See – New Maruti Dzire Picture Gallery & Details